voxel51/fiftyone/docs/source/integrations/huggingface.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-Whether you are loading a dataset from a repo config, a local config file, or passing the config arguments directly, you can specify the following fields:
+Whether you are loading a dataset from a repo config, a local config file, or passing the config arguments directly, you can specify a number of fields.

+Broadly speaking, these fields fall into three categories: format specification, media field specification, and label field specification.

+Let's look at these categories in more detail:

+**Format specification**:

 - `format` (str): The format of the dataset.
 This can be any of the :ref:`common formats <supported-import-formats>` supported by FiftyOne — just